 The term "plant" is not defined in the Act.
 The term has, however, been considered in various court cases.
-In Blue Circle Cement Ltd v CIR30 the issue was whether a 41 kilometre extension to an existing railway line was "plant and machinery" under section 12.
+In Blue Circle Cement Ltd v CIR31 the issue was whether a 41 kilometre extension to an existing railway line was "plant and machinery" under section 12.
 The railway line was used to convey limestone from the taxpayer's quarry, where it was conceded the process of manufacture began, to the factory where it was made into cement.
 The court agreed with the taxpayer's concession that the railway line was not "machinery" and proceeded to determine the meaning of "plant".
 Referring to the definition of "plant" in the Oxford English Dictionary, the court held that the relevant enquiry in determining if the railway line was "plant", was whether it constituted fixtures, implements, machinery or apparatus used in carrying on an industrial process.
-The court reviewed a number of English cases in which the term was considered, and agreed that in making that determination, applying a functional test and a durability test to the above definition was useful.
-The English cases held that "plant" connoted a degree of durability and did not include articles that were quickly consumed or worn out in the course of a few operations.31 The functional test considers how the particular asset is used and whether it is employed to carry on or promote the taxpayers business activities.
+The court reviewed a number of English cases in which the term was considered and agreed that in making that determination, it was useful to apply a functional test and a durability test.
+The English cases held that "plant" connoted a degree of durability and did not include articles that were quickly consumed or worn out in the course of a few operations.32 The functional test considers how the particular asset is used and whether it is employed to carry on or promote the taxpayers business activities.
 In applying the above tests to the facts, the learned judge concluded that the function performed by the railway line of conveying materials was part of the taxpayer's industrial process and that the railway line was part of the apparatus used in carrying on the industrial process of manufacturing cement.
-The railway line, in spite of needing repairs from time to time, was intended to last the life of the limestone deposits (approximately 40 years) and clearly met the durability test.
-The railway line thus qualified as plant for purposes of section 12.
+The railway line, in spite of needing repairs from time to time, was intended to last the life of the limestone deposits (approximately 40 years) and